-- SOC 200 Introduction to Archaeology (3) i.
-The language, methodology, theoretical frameworks and history of the field of archaeology, with special emphasis on excavations and their contribution to knowledge of man's past civilization. - SOC 230 Social Problems (3) i, ii.
-An alalysis of contemporary American social problems, with an emphasis on urban problems.
-Prerequisite: SOC 110 - SOC 310 Deviant Behavior (3) ii.
+SOC 200 Introduction to Archaeology (3) i.
+The language, methodology, theoretical frameworks and history of the field of archaeology, with special emphasis on excavations and their contribution to knowledge of man's past civilization.

+SOC 230 Social Problems (3) i.
+An analysis of contemporary American social problems, with an emphasis on urban problems.
+Prerequisite: SOC 110

+SOC 310 Deviant Behavior (3) ii.
 A review of the sociological explanations and research findings relating to mental illness, violent behavior, homosexuality, alcoholism, and other behaviors considered deviant in American society.
-Prerequisite: SOC 110 and 230. - SOC 330 The Family (3) ii.
+Prerequisite: SOC 110 and 230.

+SOC 330 The Family (3) ii.
 The family as a basic institution; the structure and functions of the modern family in a changing urban environment.
-Prerequisite: 6 credits in sociology. - SOC 360 Sociology of Health and Illness (3) i.
+Prerequisite: 6 credits in sociology.

+SOC 360 Sociology of Health and Illness (3) i.
 Sociological view of health and illness in contemporary society.
 Influences of culture, social and physical environments, and technology on the production, distribution, and care of health and illness.
-Prerequisite: SOC 110 - SOC 370 Mediterranean Archaeology (3) ii (odd-numbered years).
+Prerequisite: SOC 110

+SOC 370 Mediterranean Archaeology (3) ii (odd-numbered years).
 Uses the principles of basic archaeology to investigate the history and artifactual remains of the major cultures which occupied the land surrounding the Mediterranean Sea, including the Stone Age, Bronze Age, Iron Age, Hellenistic and Roman periods.
-Prerequisite: SOC 200 or consent of instructor or department chairperson. - SOC 400 Minority Groups (3) ii.
+Prerequisite: SOC 200 or consent of instructor or department chairperson.

+SOC 400 Minority Groups (3) ii.
 The characteristics of minority groups, theoretical interpretations of minority-majority relations, groups conflict, and social differentiation in complex societies.
-Prerequisite: SOC 110 and either 3 additional credits in sociology or consent of instructor. - SOC 430 Criminology (3) i.
+Prerequisite: SOC 110 and either 3 additional credits in sociology or consent of instructor.

+SOC 430 Criminology (3) i.
 Theories of criminal behavior, legal concepts, criminal statistics, corrective treatment, and crime control.
-Prerequisite: SOC 110 and either SOC 230 or consent of instructor. - SOC 440 Sociological Theory (3) i.
+Prerequisite: SOC 110 and either SOC 230 or consent of instructor.

+SOC 440 Sociological Theory (3) i.
 Historical and empirical treatment of the development, structure, and functioning of human social systems.
-Prerequisite: 12 credits in sociology. - SOC 460 Research Methods in Sociology (3) ii.
+Prerequisite: 12 credits in sociology.

+SOC 460 Research Methods in Sociology (3) ii.
 Ethical, epistemological, and theoretical foundations of the research process; basic assumptions, derivation of hypotheses, techniques for empirically testing the validity of the propositional structure of sociological and anthropological theories.
 Prerequisite: 15 credits in sociology, including SOC 440.

-Women's Studies
+Women's Educational Resource Center

-The Women's Studies program office, located in 106B Student Services/Classroom Building, is a clearinghouse of community and academic information for and about women.
+The Women's Educational Resource Center office, located in 106B Student Services/Classroom Building, is a clearinghouse of community and academic information for and about women.
 Programming on women's issues is planned each semester to bring more information and understanding to the campus.

-Women's Studies academic courses are included in the regular curriculum within the appropriate academic departments.
-Additionally, one- and two-hour seminars are held approximately biweekly throughout the fall and spring semesters, and are free and open to the public.
-Women's Studies/Continuing Education courses, both credit and noncredit, are offered throughout each semester.
-Preregistration is encouraged through either the Women's Studies office or the Office of Continuing Education; however, registration and fee payment is possible at the first class meeting unless informational materials specify otherwise or a satisfactory class size is exceeded.
+Women's Educational Resource Center academic courses are included in the regular curriculum within the appropriate academic departments.
+Continuing Education courses, both credit and noncredit, are offered throughout each semester.
+Preregistration is encouraged through the Office of Continuing Education; however, registration and fee payment is possible at the first class meeting unless informational materials specify otherwise or a satisfactory class size is exceeded.